 Baoding Hebei, China Travel Guide

-Baoding's history spans many centuries, its name, meaning "Protect the Capital," reflects its enduring role as a guardian city for Beijing.
+Baoding's history spans many centuries, its title, meaning "Protect the Capital," reflects its enduring role as a guardian city for Beijing.
 Its origins trace back to the Han Dynasty, developing into a significant settlement through various imperial eras.
 During the Ming and Qing Dynasties, Baoding served as the capital of Zhili Province, a vast administrative region encompassing much of modern-day Hebei, Beijing, and Tianjin.

 This period marked its peak as a center of political, military, and cultural influence.
 The Zhili Governor-General's Office, a prominent attraction today, bears testament to this era.